DSSGxUK/s22_buckinghamshire/README.md

 The datasets in these directories should be named `[TYPE]_original_[DATE].csv` where `[TYPE]` refers to the dataset (attendance, ccis, census, ks4, characteristics, ks2) and `[DATE]` refers to the month and year the dataset was submitted (e.g. `attendance_original_jan21.csv` corresponds to autumn 2021 attendance data, which is submitted in January). `[DATE]` should be written as the first 3 letters of the month and the last 2 digits of the year e.g. `jan21`, `sep19`.

 CSV files in `characteristics_original_csv` and `ks2_original_csv` contain columns from the CCIS and KS4 datasets, respectively, and should be populated with data from current Year 7-10 students that we want to generate predictions for.
-These are separate datasets as current Year 7-10 students are not present in the CCIS and KS4 datasets until Year 11 onwards, but there are important features within these datasests that will improve the model performance.
+These are separate datasets as current Year 7-10 students are not present in the CCIS and KS4 datasets until Year 11 onwards.
+Currently, predictions are generated for students without this additional data using the model trained only with attendance and census data (`model_single_basic.pkl`).
+However, the model trained with features from all the datasets (`model_single.pkl`) performs better on the test dataset and therefore including these additional characterisitcs and ks2 datasets for current students will improve the accuracy of the predictions.

 In addition you should add a csv file called `data/raw/secondary_schools_original.csv`, so the code knows what schools the establishment numbers in the data correspond to.
 See the file in `example_data/raw` for how your csv should look.